 \section{Numerical Approach and Problem Setup}

-We use the \hammer{} code \citep{Liska2018A} that evolves the GRMHD equations of motion (\citealt{Gammie2003}) on a spherical polar--like grid in Kerr-Schild coordinates, using PPM spatial reconstruction \citep{1984JCoPh..54..174C} and a 2nd order time-stepping. \hammer{} includes GPU acceleration and advanced features, such adaptive mesh refinement (AMR) and local adaptive timestepping.
+We use the \hammer{} code \citep{Liska2018A,2019arXiv191210192L} that evolves the GRMHD equations of motion (\citealt{Gammie2003}) on a spherical polar--like grid in Kerr-Schild coordinates, using PPM spatial reconstruction \citep{1984JCoPh..54..174C} and second order time-stepping. \hammer{} includes GPU acceleration and advanced features, such as adaptive mesh refinement (AMR) and local adaptive timestepping.